romanjelovcan/Calendar/README.md

 ```
 live-server.cmd
 ```
-4. Other solution that run at localhost can be used also.
+4. Other solutions that run project at localhost can also be used.